giorgettilab/Mach_et_al_chromosome_dynamics/README.md

 <sup>#</sup> correspondence: luca.giorgetti@fmi.ch

 ## 4C
 Folder contains bash script to trim the adapter sequence and R script to map all the insertions.
+All the packages are specified in the Supplementary information.

 ## Fiji
 Folder contains installation package for plugin with ImageJ.
+You can find the detailed information [here](https://imagej.net/software/fiji/)

 ## Hi-C
 Folder contains config files and used chromosome sizes corresponding to genome mm9.
+The analysis was performed using HiC-Pro.
+All the details are specified in the Supplementary information.

 ## nanopore
-Folder contains nanopore sequences for TetO and LacO.
+Folder contains nanopore sequences for TetO and LacO in FASTA format.

 ## sequences
 Folder contains reads coming from the TetR or LacI, to exclude them from the consideration.

 ## polymer simulations
-Folder contains input for the simulations and code to analyze it.
-MSD was developed using FFT with the complexity O(n*log(n)).
+Folder contains input to perform the simulations using LAMMPS package with specifically designed addon.
+There is python and C++ code to analyze it.
+Calculating MSD was developed using FFT with the complexity O(n*log(n)).

+All the code was compiled with CMake v.3.15.5 when applicable and executed on linux with OS CentOS 7.
+The used Python version was 3.8.10 unless other information stated in the Supplemntary information.